panva/jose/README.md

 operations but it is an entirely opt-in behaviour, downgrade attacks are prevented by the required use of a special `JWK.Key`-like object that cannot be instantiated through the key import API
 <sup>3</sup> RSAES OAEP using SHA-2 and MGF1 with SHA-2 is only supported when Node.js >= 12.9.0 runtime is detected
 <sup>4</sup> ECDH-ES with X25519 and X448 keys is only supported when Node.js >= 13.9.0 runtime is detected
+<sup>5</sup> Draft specification profiles are updated as minor versions of the library, therefore,
+since they may have breaking changes use the `~` semver operator when using these and pay close attention to changelog and the drafts themselves.

 ## FAQ